Reese McCall

 Reese McCall II (born June 16, 1956) is an American former professional football player who was a tight end for eight seasons in the National Football League (NFL).

 Biography

-Reese McCall attended Auburn University, playing college football for the Auburn Tigers.
+McCall attended Auburn University, playing college football for the Auburn Tigers.
 He played in the Senior Bowl.
 He was drafted, in 1978, by the Baltimore Colts.
 He played with them until 1983, when he was acquired by the Detroit Lions, playing 3 seasons with them.

 McCall had a son, Reese McCall III, who played soccer and basketball at Fairfield High School.